realChesta/degenquote-bot/README.md

 #### Match Predicates
 Match predicates are special values that will be compared to the raw message object delivered by the Telegram API as detailed [here](https://core.telegram.org/bots/api#message).
 A match predicate object is one of the following:
-* a string: matches if the predicate is a regex matching the input object's string representation (case-**in**sensitive)
+* a string: matches if the predicate is a regex matching the input object's string representation (case-**in**sensitive).
+Empty string matches all values
 * a number: matches if the predicate is equal to the input object's numeric representation (NaN is equal to NaN, +0 is equal to -0)
 * a boolean: matches if the predicate is equal to the input object's truthiness
 * `null`: matches if the input object is `null`